Afternoon Tea dates will be posted at 10 am on the following dates:

 This is so fun!
 Create charming bears, cats, dogs, and other creatures to decorate your garden!
 These cement animals adorably adorn the garden all year 'round.
 Bring plastic gloves and dress for the outdoors.
 Cedar Brill and Susanna Reppert will guide you through this fun, fun, fun class!

-Wed.
+Thursday.
 May 22

 6:30 - 7:30